-SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 PPROVED by Bishop-in-Council VERSION 2 replaces original version dated 21 February 2019 IMPLEMENTATION DATE REVIEW FREQUENCY RESPONSIBLE FOR REVIEW 24 February 2022 3 Yearly Bishop-in-Council
+SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 PPROVED Bishop-in-Council VERSION 3 replaces previous version dated 24 February 2022 IMPLEMENTATION DATE Immediate REVIEW FREQUENCY 3 Yearly RESPONSIBLE FOR REVIEW Bishop-in-Council

-- · the details of the complaint; - the interview time; - the process and their rights (including the right to have a representative); - · time frames for the investigation; - · requirements for confidentiality; - the possible consequences of the investigation. - (c) The investigator should then interview the person accused of bullying behaviour.
+- · Allegations are to be investigated promptly; - All allegations need to be put to the person they are made against; - The person the allegations are made against must be given a chance to explain their version of events; - If the complaint is upheld, any disciplinary action that is taken needs to reflect the seriousness of the matter; - Right of appeal is explained. - (b) Mitigating factors should be taken into account when assessing if disciplinary action is necessary.
+The investigator should notify the person accused of bullying behaviour in writing about: - the details of the complaint; - the interview time; - the process and their rights (including the right to have a representative); - time frames for the investigation; - requirements for confidentiality; - the possible consequences of the investigation. - (c) The investigator should then interview the person accused of bullying behaviour.
 If they admit to the behaviour, the matter can be referred back to their manager, supervisor or person with disciplinary authority for appropriate action.
 This may include disciplinary action and/or referral to counselling and training services.
 The admission of the behaviour and any remorse expressed should be viewed positively and should be taken into account when determining what disciplinary action should be taken, if any. - (d) If the person accused of bullying behaviour disputes the allegations, further enquiries should be carried out in an attempt to determine the facts.
 This may involve speaking to the complainant, the person accused of bullying behaviour and any witnesses and may also involve considering relevant documentation.